 Source: CNN Business

-According to the AAII Sentiment Survey, bears were in the relative majority last week, and almost touched the absolute majority.
+According to the AAII Sentiment Survey, bears were in the relative majority last week, on the rise from the previous week, and almost touched the absolute majority.
 The survey reflects the uncertainties present in the market, which are particularly ominous for Equities.
+The bulls got some hopes back at the expense of those who are neutral.

 Source: AAII Sentiment Survey